Winter Green Manures

 Managing Winter Green Manure

-Once established, there is not much to do with your winter manure.
-However, if you are well organised and have the seeds in early you will be surprised how much mass will be produced before the winter.
-This is often considered a crop in itself and can be grazed or made into silage on a larger scale.
+Once established, there is no work with your winter manure.
+However if the seeds are sown early you will be surprised how much mass will be produced before the winter.
+This is often considered a crop in itself and depending on the variety of green manure it can be grazed or made into silage on a larger scale.
 In the garden, it can be cut and used as mulch, chicken feed or added to the compost heap.
 It can also be left in situ to add to the fertility of the site where the green manure is growing.
-Cutting delays the green manure from going to seed which keeps lush vegetative growth happening.
-Without cutting, or 'topping', your green manure can become woody and more difficult to incorporate when spring comes around.
-Cutting is also important in preventing a weed infestation in your green manure - Cutting about 15-20cm from the ground can prevent fast growing ephemeral or annual weeds that are present from setting seed.
-Cutting at this height leaves plenty of growing points on the green manure for it to take off again.
-Unfortunately, you might be left with the difficult decision of whether to prevent your green manure from flowering by cutting to minimise weed problems or enjoy it in bloom and deal with the consequences later.
+Make sure not to let the green manure get woody as that will make it more difficult to incorporate in Spring.
+Cutting can be important to prevent weeds getting hold in your green manure - Cutting about 15-20cm from the ground can prevent fast growing ephemeral or annual weeds that are present from setting seed.
+Cutting at this height leaves plenty of growing points on the green manure for it to take off again, it also prevents the crop from getting smothered by the mown crop.

 Incorporating Green Manure

-This should be done four weeks before you need the soil or before the Green Manure plants becomes woody, whichever comes sooner.
+This should be done four weeks before you need the soil or before the Green Manure plants become woody, whichever comes sooner.
 You can -

 • Cut down with strimmer or scythe and leave soften on the ground.